dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 When I first wrote this post I was using version r127 of three.js, and the last time I cam around to doing a little editing I made sure the examples still work okay with r135.
 Code breaking changes might be made to three.js at some point in the future that might cause many of these examples to not work any more.
 Always be mindful of what the version of three.js is that you are using, and this is also something to always keep in mind when working with javaScript libraries in general actually it is just that threejs moves pretty fast, and the public API keeps changing often.

-### The visible property of the Object3d class

-If I want to just make a mesh object, or just about any display object based off of object3d not visible for a while I can always just set the [visible boolean of the object](/2021/05/24/threejs-object3d-visible/) to false.
-There are also a number of other topics to cover when it comes to making an object completely not visible or not beyond just that of the visibility boolean of an object3d based object and the transparency  and opacity properties of materials.
-For example there is adding one or more mesh objects to one or more [groups](/2018/05/16/threejs-grouping-mesh-objects/) and then adding and removing the groups to the main scene object that is used with the render function of a renderer as needed.
-Yet another option for this would be the [layers property of the Object3d class](/2021/06/04/threejs-object3d-layers/) also.

 ## 1 - Basic Transparency of the whole mesh with the Basic Material